Professional Certificate of Competency in Substation Design (Control, Protection & Facility Planning)

 The course is composed of 12 modules, covering topics such as auxiliary power requirements and performing sizing calculations for the battery backup of essential DC power supply, the requirements for site preparation, foundations, structures, cable trenches and draining arrangements to effectively coordinate with design teams of related disciplines, the designing of substation earthing to ensure the safety of personnel and equipment under all conditions, and designing appropriate protection against the direct and indirect effects of lightning strikes on substations and the incoming and outgoing overhead lines.

-Module 1: Earthing System of Switchyards
+Module 1: Switchyard earthing System Design

 • Basics of functional and protective earthing